technical details:

 - Charles Stevenson as the police officer

 - Supporting role.
-He's the father of the new kid, and appears sporadically throughout the
+He's the father of the new kid, and appears sporadically throughout the film.

 - Jack Hill as "Red Mike"

 - Supporting role.
-He's the mugger who gets chased down by the gang's dog for the big
+He's the mugger who gets chased down by the gang's dog for the big finale.

-- Joseph Morrison as Ernie's dad
+- Joseph "Ernie" Morrison as Ernie's dad

 - Small part.
 He looks more like a grandfather.
-Like in "Fire Fighters" (no. 2), he's
+Like in "Fire Fighters" (no. 2), he's made up as an old man.
+In this print, he only appears at the end of the film,

-earlier scene that's been cut out.
+but it seems clear that he's also in an earlier scene that's been cut out.

 - Vera White as the new kid's mother